red17electro/coding-challenge/README.md

-# coding-challenge
+# ibm-challenge
-This repository contains a task, which I implemented as a coding challenge for the interview.
+This repository consists of a coding challenge, which I have implemented for the IBM Front-End Developer position.